Cheryl Eichar Jett

 and the legacy of women’s work

-Growing up, my mother was an inspiring role model, a woman with a career (music educator) but also an attentive, nurturing mother.
-My 4G grandmother Celea Sampson Cole was a heroine of the War of 1812; she spotted British troops off the coast of western New York and rode to alert American militiamen.
+Growing up, my mother was an inspiring role model, a woman with a career but also an attentive, nurturing mother.
+My 4G grandmother Celea Sampson Cole was a heroine of the War of 1812.
 A distant cousin, Deborah Sampson, disguised herself as a man to join the patriot forces in the American Revolution.
-As for myself, I’m content to be the researcher and writer of women’s stories!
-As a non-traditional student twenty years ago, for my master’s thesis, I wrote about Native American women’s work roles in World War II.
-Now in 2023, I’m on the home stretch of writing my book about the lives and work of the women of historic Route 66.
-I can hardly wait to share it with all of you!
+As a non-traditional student twenty-five years ago, for my master’s thesis I wrote about Native American women’s work roles in World War II.
+Now, I’m on the home stretch of writing my book about the lives and work of the women of historic Route 66.
+I can hardly wait to share it with you!

 Americana